-[Code] 10X463 [Course Year] Doctor Course [Term] 2nd term [Class day & Period] Fri 2nd [Location] [Credits] 2 [Restriction] [Lecture Form(s)] Seminar [Language] Japanese [Instructor] ,,,,,
+[Credits] 2 [Restriction] [Lecture Form(s)] Seminar [Language] Japanese [Instructor] ,,,,,

 [Course Description] This course aims to deepen students ' research content.
 Faculty and students will provide presentations and engage in mutual discussions of the latest research.
 This will help students acquire broader knowledge of diverse specialized disciplines.
 Students will also examine and discuss literature selected from related disciplines.
-The course will help students discover new directions for research by helping them plot their research themes on a time axis (the flow of students ' research from the past to the present) and on a space axis (the relationship of students ' research being conducted in neighboring disciplines).
+The course will help students discover new directions for research by helping them plot their research themes on a time axis (the flow of students ' research from the past to the present) and on a space axis (the relationship of students ' research to research being conducted in neighboring disciplines).
 It will also help them reexamine their research in relation to these axes.
 This course has three objectives related to students ' research themes: (1) deepening students ' abilities to think so they can achieve higher standards; (2) deepening students ' understanding of the latest research trends in various specialized fields; (3) helping students acquire skills needed to report research in an interesting, easily-understandable way; and (4) helping students acquire skills required to conduct constructive discussions.